pcgrenier/pcgrenier.github.io/source/_posts/2015-02-07-developing-a-custom-apache-nifi-processor-json.markdown

 {% gist f99d27d08c3903f9d50c pom.xml %}

-Ok so this includes a single plug-in for building a nifi nar, which is similar to a war for nifi, that bundles everything up in a way nifi can unpack.
+This pom.xml includes a single plug-in for building a nifi nar, which is similar to a war for nifi, that bundles everything up in a way nifi can unpack.
 The nifi-api is the only other "required" dependency.
 The other nifi dependencies are really use full as you will see.

 The next important piece is telling nifi which classes to load and register.
 This is done in a single file located at /src/main/resources/META-INF/services/org.apache.nifi.processor.Processor